Rasterize101/FinalYearProject---BP-from-PPG/README.md

-# FinalYearProject: BP from ECG and PPG signals
+# FinalYearProject: Cuffless estimation of blood pressure from PPG signals using Transformers

 Github Repository for Final Year Project (FYP) for Arijit Bhattacharyya (CID: 01496199)

-Title: Extraction of blood pressure from ECG and PPG signals
+Title: Cuffless estimation of blood pressure from PPG signals using Transformers